JohannesBuchner/pyfc/docs/quickstart.rst

 would return a copy of a fractal cube with the data mirrored (in both directions) at the mid-plane along the first axis.
 The transformations can also be done "in place", such that the same instance is modified::

   pyFC.mirror(fc, ax=1, out='inplace')

+Manipulation routines are also members of the cube object itself.
+E.g. :func:`fc.mirror()`.

 To write the fractal cube as data use the routine::